OAODEV/web-dev-dictionary/definitions.md

 #### application
 A stand alone service whose consumer is a human.
 Excel and Facebook are applications.

+#### application release
+A set of release packages that when deployed together in an environment work together to produce an application.

 #### config
 A set of key value pairs.

 #### environment
-Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, specific files and/or environment variables.
-The host for an application.
+Compute, network and persistence resources that host and provide access to services along with a specific set of dependencies in the form of operating system, installed software, running services, specific files and/or environment variables.
+The host for a service or application.

 #### image
 The result of a build process.
 Software that is configurable, testable and runnable.